With natural ingredients and good habits, those pimples will be the least of your worries.

 Are you taking off your makeup before going to bed at night?
 You’re going to want to throw in a natural face wash too if you’re going to bed with a clean canvas.
 Dirt and bacteria buildup commonly appear on skin after a long day out, which can be a nightmare when combined with greasy food residue.
 Acne occurs when too much of this gunk clogs your pores and infects sebaceous glands (your glands that secrete sebum!).

 This is a less common reason, but hormonal imbalance might be the culprit for pimples around the mouth and chin area.
-Hormonal changes can cause excessive sebum production, which is why you might see more acne pop up right before your period.
+Hormonal level changes can cause excessive sebum production, which is why you might see more acne pop up right before your period.
 The area around your mouth and chin is a hotspot for hormonal acne.

 How to treat acne around the mouth